MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-call-api.md

 ---
-title: Sign in users and call an API in a Node.js web application - call an API
+title: Call an API in a Node.js web application
 description: Learn how to call a protected API in your own Node.js web application.

 author: kengaderdus
 manager: mwongerapk
 ms.author: kengaderdus
 ms.service: active-directory
 ms.subservice: ciam
 ms.topic: how-to
-ms.date: 05/22/2023
+ms.date: 11/26/2023
 ms.custom: developer, devx-track-js
 ---

-# Sign in users and call an API in a Node.js web application - call an API
+# Call an API in a Node.js web application

-In this article, you learn how to call the ASP.NET API from your Node.js client web app using the access token you've acquired in [Acquire access token](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md#acquire-access-token).
+In this article, you learn how to call the ASP.NET API from your Node.js client web app using the access token you acquire in [Acquire access token](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md#acquire-access-token).

-You add code in *routes/todos.js*, *controller/todolistController.js* and  *fetch.js* files to show how the app uses the access token to call an API.
+## Prerequisite

+- Complete the steps in [Acquire an access token in your Node.js web app](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md) article.

 ## Update code